rancher/cattle/docs/source/concepts/orchestration.rst

 To make the orchestration system actually perform real operations, you must attach some logic.
 In the above diagram you can see that the "InstanceStart" logic has been attached to this process.
 One can attached any logic they choose.
 This makes the orchestartion system very flexible and extensible.
 At any point in the lifecycle of the resources you can plug-in any arbitrary logic.

-Once you assign enough states and process to a resource you being to construct a finite state machine for the resource.
+Once you assign enough states and process to a resource you begin to construct a finite state machine for the resource.
 You can combine all the processes for a resource into a single view by navigating to the resourceDot link of a resourceDefinition.
 For example, the combined process diagram for an instance is available at http://localhost:8080/v1/resourcedefinitions/1rd!instance/resourcedot and looks similar to below.

 .. image:: instance.svg
    :align: center